mtngrown/mtngrown.github.io/source/2014/08/08/vintage-wargaming.html.markdown

 It's not that difficult.
 Look for games for which:

-* All the pieces are punched.
+* all the pieces are punched,
-* Box has considerable wear.
+* the box has considerable wear,
+* the price is significantly lower than mint or new copies.

-* If you can find scanned copies of rules, counters, maps or other game pieces, it's sometimes possible to find *mostly* complete games for cheap.
+If you can find scanned copies of rules, counters, maps or other game pieces, it's sometimes possible to find *mostly* complete games for very cheap.

 This strategy works for me because once I take interest in a particular game, I don't mind buying a couple of battered copies and bashing a